nod696/coni/README.md

 # coni

 Vite Example.
-Works only in preview mode because of CORS issues.
+GET requests works only in preview mode because of CORS issues.